OttoHagg/staert/README.md

 Credits
 -------
-* STAERT is loosely inspired by [Launchbot](http://launchbot.michaelxander.com/) and borrows a little code.
+* STAERT is loosely inspired by [Launchbot](https://github.com/michaelx/Launchbot) and borrows some concepts.
 * STAERT is responsive thanks to [Bootstrap](http://getbootstrap.com).